dasebe/webtracereplay/README.md

  - the server: which accepts, processes, and caches these http requests
  - the origin: which emulates a database or storage server

+The webcachesim simulator was built for the [AdaptSize project](https://github.com/dasebe/AdaptSize), see [References](#references) for more information.

 ## Install webtracereplay

 Please install